earnwallet/TheProfitMachine/README.md

 # 1. Usage

 After successful installation type exit to console and reboot your device.
-After this type `sh TPM/start.sh`
+After this type `source ~/TPM/start.sh`